AndGasp/LDMX/README.md

 - root_2_python.py to convert ROOT files to npy arrays
 - data_format.py contains functions used to format data for training
 - cnn_function.py contains functions to define transformations/datasets/models, train and test models, ROC curves etc.
-- train_test_cnn_singlem.py, train_test_cnn_multiple_m.py example of code to train models and evaluate them
+- cnn_multiple_m.py example of code to train models and evaluate them
-- test_masses.py example of code to load trained models and evaluate them on new data
+- test_masses.py example of code to load trained models and evaluate them on new data / visualize events

 1. Convert ROOT file to numpy array